-If you have any questions about the information in this section, you may call the member service phone number on the back of your Health Benefit ID Card.
+If you have any questions about the Utilization Review process, the medical policies, or clinical guidelines, you may call the Member Services phone number on the back of your Health Benefit ID Card.

 Coverage for or payment of the service or treatment reviewed is not guaranteed even if We decide your services are Medically Necessary.
 For benefits to be covered, We may consider the following criteria on the date you get service: